ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 M. Anderson*, D. Van Andel*, C.L.
 Israelite, C. Nelson.
 Orthopaedic Proceedings.
 Volume 103-B, No. SUPP_9, Published online 15 June 2021

-Key Takeaways: Objective and reliable data with mymobility
+Key Takeaway: Objective and reliable data with mymobility

 The purpose of this study was to characterize the recovery of physical activity following knee arthroplasty by means of step counts and flight counts (flights of stairs) measured using a smart-phone based care platform.
 This data demonstrated a recovery curve similar to previously reported curves for patient reported outcome measures in the arthroplasty arena.
 Patients and surgeons may use this information to help set goals for recovery following total and partial knee arthroplasty using objective activity measures.